Asian airlines slash flights to Hong Kong as unrest escalates

 A spokeswoman for Cebu Air's Cebu Pacific said the budget carrier has cut flights from Cebu and Clark through December and January respectively due to softened demand.
 She said the airline nevertheless launched its Puerto Princesa-Hong Kong route on Sunday as scheduled.

-Airport Authority Hong Kong on Sunday reported an October decline of 13% in passengers and 6.1% in the number of inbound and outbound flights - the steepest falls since the unrest began.
-It said a growing proportion of travellers were using Hong Kong as a transit point rather than a destination.
+A Jeju Air spokesman said the low-cost carrier has reduced daily flights from Seoul to Hong Kong to one from two through Dec.
+17 due to weak demand.
+A spokesman for rival Jin Air said the budget airline had suspended Seoul-Hong Kong flights through Dec.
+24.

-Last week, Cathay Pacific Airways Ltd said its business outlook was "challenging and uncertain" and that it has cut capacity and delayed four plane deliveries due to falling demand.
+Last week, Hong Kong's biggest carrier, Cathay Pacific Airways Ltd, said its business outlook was "challenging and uncertain" and that it has cut capacity and delayed four plane deliveries due to falling demand.

 China Eastern declined to comment when contacted by Reuters.
 Air China and China Southern did not respond to requests for comment.